UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 * Note that this Apache VirtualHost config script only works on the (virtual) machine where Ricgraph has been installed.
 If you need to access it from outside that virtual machine, you have to modify the config script.

+### Restore a Neo4j Desktop database dump of Ricgraph in Neo4j Community Edition

+To read how this can be done, read
+[Restore a Neo4j Desktop database dump of Ricgraph in Neo4j Community Edition](ricgraph_install_configure.md#restore-a-neo4j-desktop-database-dump-of-ricgraph-in-neo4j-community-edition).

 ### Return to main README.md file

 [Return to main README.md file](../README.md).